What Is ISO 45001 Certified? A Practical Guide for Businesses

 How Does a Company Become ISO 45001 Certified?

-The general process includes:
+The general certification pathway includes:

 1. Gap assessment against ISO 45001 requirements

-2. Implementation of an OH&S management system
+2. Implementation of the OH&S management system

 3. Internal audit and management review